Environmental issues are a major interest of Kelley's, especially pollution, climate change, deforestation and endangered species.

 5. Picher Lead Contamination

-Since 1913, Picher, Oklahoma was one of the biggest mining towns in the country.
-Lead and zinc were mined there, 20 billion dollars worth from 1917 to 1947.
+Picher, Oklahoma, had been one of the biggest mining towns in the country.
+Lead and zinc were mined there—$20 billion worth from 1917 to 1947.
 Thousands of people worked in the mines and support services, so times were good for lots of folks.
 But all the while, toxic waste piled up in Picher, and the waterways in the area turned reddish brown.
-In 1996, investigators discovered that 34 per cent of the children in Picher had lead poisoning, mainly because lead had contaminated the ground water.
-Eventually Picher and other nearby communities became part of the Tar Creek Superfund site.
+In 1996, investigators discovered that 34 percent of the children in Picher had lead poisoning, mainly because lead had contaminated the groundwater.
+Eventually, Picher and other nearby communities became part of the Tar Creek Superfund site.